ParadigmCurrency/Paradigm/doc/README.md

-Gupcoin Core 0.12.1
+Paradigm Core 0.12.1
 =====================

-This is the official reference wallet for Gupcoin digital currency and comprises the backbone of the Gupcoin peer-to-peer network.
-You can [download Gupcoin Core](https://www.gupcoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Paradigm digital currency and comprises the backbone of the Paradigm peer-to-peer network.
+You can [download Paradigm Core](https://www.paradigm.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Gupcoin on your native platform.
+The following are some helpful notes on how to run Paradigm on your native platform.

 ### Unix